Skip to main content

 What’s Covered:

 You might be feeling like college admissions is a hopeless game of chance, but CollegeVine knows that there’s a school for everyone.
-Whether your SAT scores fell short of expectations or you’re just looking for an extra safety school or two, here’s a list of 50+ U.S. Colleges with the highest acceptance rates to help you out.
+Whether your SAT scores fell short of your expectations or you’re just looking for an extra safety school or two, here’s a list of 50+ U.S. colleges with the highest acceptance rates to help you out.

 Want to know your chances at the schools you’re applying for?
 Calculate your admissions chances right now and understand your odds before applying.

-US Colleges with the Highest Acceptance Rates
+U.S. Colleges with the Highest Acceptance Rates

 School Name